-To configure the DoS filter in GMS, edit the <GMS_HOME>/etc/webdefault.xml file.
+To configure the DoS filter in GMS, edit the <GMS\HOME>/etc/webdefault-ee8.xml file.
 Configure the options list below, save, and restart GMS to take the new settings into account.

-The current version of the DoS filter in Jetty 9.4 only supports X-Forwarded-For (XFF) HTTP header.
 If you are using a load balancer in front of the GMS nodes, the load balancer must set the X-Forwarded-For HTTP header to allow the DoS filter to identify the client IP and control the request rates.

 Parameter name Default Value Description maxRequestsPerSec 25 Maximum number of requests per second from a connection.
-Additional requests are first delayed, then throttled. delayMs 100 Delay in milliseconds that all requests over the rate limit must wait before they get processed: • -1 = Reject request • 0 = No delay maxWaitMs 50 Maximum time to wait, in milliseconds, blocking for the throttle semaphore. throttledRequests 5 Number of requests over the rate limit able to be considered at once. throttleMs 30000L Time, in milliseconds, to asynchronously wait for the throttle semaphore. maxRequestMs 30000 Time, in milliseconds, to allow the request to run. maxIdleTrackerMs 30000 Time, in milliseconds, to keep track of request rates for a connection, before deciding that the user has gone away, and discarding it. insertHeaders true Keep true to insert the DoSFilter
+Additional requests are first delayed, then throttled. delayMs 100 Delay in milliseconds that all requests over the rate limit must wait before they get processed: -1 = Reject request 0 = No delay maxWaitMs 50 Maximum time to wait, in milliseconds, blocking for the throttle semaphore. throttledRequests 5 Number of requests over the rate limit able to be considered at once. throttleMs 30000L Time, in milliseconds, to asynchronously wait for the throttle semaphore. maxRequestMs 30000 Time, in milliseconds, to allow the request to run. maxIdleTrackerMs 30000 Time, in milliseconds, to keep track of request rates for a connection, before deciding that the user has gone away, and discarding it. insertHeaders true Keep true to insert the DoSFilter headers into the response; otherwise, false. remotePort false Set to true to not use session tracking, then track by IP+port (effectively connection). ipWhitelist A comma-separated list of IP addresses that will not be rate- limited. managedAttr Set to true to set this servlet as a ServletContext attribute with the filter name as the attribute name.
+This allows a context external mechanism such as for

-Parameter name Default Value Description headers into the response; otherwise, false. trackSessions true True to track the usage rate by session if a session exists. remotePort false Set to true to not use session tracking, then track by IP+port (effectively connection). ipWhitelist A comma-separated list of IP addresses that will not be rate-limited. managedAttr Set to true to set this servlet as a ServletContext attribute with the filter name as the attribute name.
-This allows a context external mechanism such as for example JMX via ContextHandler.MANAGED_ATTRIBUT to manage the configuration of the filter.
+Parameter name Default Value Description example JMX via ContextHandler.MANAGED_ATTRIBU to manage the configuration of the filter.

 The following code is an example of DoS Filter file.
+In the webdefault-ee8.xml file the below snippet should be placed before the <servlet> tag.